 Catalogued: Lucy + Jorge Orta: Food Water Life, Princeton Architectural Press, NY, pp 54-55

-Exhibition history: 2012 Tufts University Art Gallery, USA; 2009 Plymouth Arts Centre, UK; 2005 Barbican Art Gallery, The Curve, UK
+Exhibition history: 2012 Tufts University Art Gallery, Aidekman Arts Center, Medford, USA; 2009 Plymouth Arts Centre, UK; 2005 The Curve, Barbican Art Gallery, London, UK

 Courtesy: Lucy + Jorge Orta

-The Food series unfolds over a number of years in what the artists term, 'acts'.
-The first act, All in One Basket, points a finger at local consumer waste and the inequalities of global food distribution.
-Using the fruit and vegetable markets in Paris as an example of a growing urban phenomenon, this public artwork was able to generate debate around the broader subject.
+The body of work entitled 'Food' unfolds over a number of years through a series of 'acts'.
+The first act, All in One Basket, was initiated in Paris in 1997 and points a finger at food waste and the inequalities of its distribution.
+Using the fruit and vegetable markets in Paris as an example of a growing urban phenomenon, this public and participative artwork helped to prompt a wider debate around the subject.

-In 1997, Lucy + Jorge Orta hosted an open-air buffet in one of the busiest central shopping district of Les Halles in Paris, made with discarded fruit salvaged from local fruit and vegetable markets.
-With over three hundred kilograms of ripe produce that they had gleaned from the local markets, the famous Parisian pâtissier Stohrer, prepared and cooked a variety of sweet dishes.
-Samples of jams, jellies, and puddings were available to taste for free, and visitors could buy souvenir editions of bottled and labeled preserves.
-During the course of the day, thousands of people stopped by, including members of the art community, shoppers, children, tramps, students, and immigrants.
-In the adjacent gallery of Saint Eustache, an installation of artifacts constructed from wooden fruit crates, and displayed the homemade preserves in mini-jars with photographs of mounds of discarded market produce.
-The installation also included Storage Units, a series of trolleys with baskets symbolising the collecting of the produce, which were outfitted with a sound system playing the audio recordings of interviews with the community of gleaners at the weekly markets.
+In 1997, Lucy + Jorge Orta hosted an open-air buffet in Les Halles, the former city market and now a bustling shopping mall in central Paris.
+The food served was made from discarded fruit salvaged from Parisian street markets.
+Over three hundred kilograms of ripe produce that they had gleaned leading up to the event.
+The famous Parisian pâtissier Stohrer collaborated to help prepare and cook a variety of sweet dishes; jams, jellies and puddings.
+During the course of the day, thousands of people from all walks of life stopped to taste the free delicacies, from members of the art community, to shoppers, families, students, tourists, as well as homeless and migrant communties.
+In the adjacent gallery of Saint Eustache the artists presented an installation of objects and sculptures constructed from salvaged wooden fruit crates a photographs of their gleaning expeditions.
+The Storage Unit is a trolley adorned with baskets used to collect the produce, homemade preserves in mini-jars and an integrated audio track playing the recordings of interviews with the community of gleaners at the weekly markets.